harrytwigg/FEEG3003/README.md

-# What is the best deep learning architecture for synthesizing realistic musical vocals?

-## An Investigation in Using DDSP to Learn and Synthesize Vocal Features
+# Using DDSP to learn and synthesize singing with modifiable latent space parameters

-Individual Project by Harry Twigg at the Univeristy of Southampton.
+Thesis project by Harry Twigg at the Univeristy of Southampton.

 ## Getting Started

+Other reports or can be seen in their respective folders.

+Results can be found in the folder `results`.

+# Project Code

 All experimental research can be seen in the folder `vocal_ddsp`.
 This contains pre-processing, training and evaluation scripts.

-Other reports or can be seen in their respective folders.

-Results can be found in the folder `results`.
+Dataset preparation, training and inferencing was done in Google Colab, the notebooks of which are available in the `vocal_ddsp/notebooks` folder.

+Required gin configs are available in the `vocal_ddsp/gin` folder.